Faculty Manual – Section J

 Expressly-commissioned Works for instructional, public service, or administrative use, by the University are deemed to be “works for hire” and property of the University.
 (See also Section J.12.2.)

 Ownership and rights to Works having potential monetary or commercial value depend on the origin, type, and amount of resources used in the creation of Works.
 The Vice President for Research (hereinafter referred to as “VPR”) is responsible for making ownership and licensing decisions for works pursuant to Section J. Decisions by the VPR concerning software will consider whether such software is Academic Material.
 When software is Academic Material, and not developed using University Resources, the Member retains ownership (see also Sections J.3.1, J.7, and J.12.2).
 The following provisions shall govern the ownership of Works.

 a.
-The right to use or reproduce such Non-patentable Academic Materials in other scholarly endeavors;
+The right to use or reproduce such Non-Invention Academic Materials and Publications in other scholarly endeavors;

 b.
-The right to update or revise the content of such Non-patentable Academic Materials except that the University shall not be obligated to provide further resources unless the revisions are requested by the University or agreed to jointly by the University and the Member;
+The right to update or revise the content of such Non-Invention Academic Materials and Publications except that the University shall not be obligated to provide further resources toward such use, unless the revisions are requested by the University or agreed to jointly by the University and the Member;

 c.
-The right to be identified as the creator of such Non-patentable Academic Materials if desired;
+The right to be identified as the creator of such Non-Invention Academic Materials and Publications if desired;

 d.
-The right to make derivations of such Non-patentable Academic Materials; and
+The right to make derivations of such Non-Invention Academic Materials and Publications; and

 Works created by Members without University Resources are the property of the Members, and the University will not administer, finance, or provide other support as to these Works.
 Members have the use of their offices, including any office computer or data processor located therein, and the Library without charge; all other University Resources may be used only with the prior written permission of the department head and dean or director and/or the payment of the appropriate fees to cover the associated costs.
 The University requires Members not to engage in outside activities or use University Resources that interfere with the Member’s University duties and/or University operations.